Get the scoop on sciatica, one of the most common lower-back pains.

-The sciatic nerve is the widest and longest nerve in the human body, spanning from the lower back through the back of each leg and into the feet and toes.
-The word “sciatica” gets thrown around a lot when back pain pops up, so let’s clear up some myths about the term.
+The sciatic nerve is the widest and longest nerve in the human body, running from the lower back through the back of each leg and into the feet and toes.
+The word “sciatica” gets thrown around a lot when back pain pops up.
+Byron Stephens II., M.D., a Vanderbilt Spine Center specialist at Vanderbilt Bone & Joint, helps clear up some myths about the term.

 First things first: Sciatica is not a diagnosis for what is causing pain.
 It is a set of symptoms.

 Sciatica means that the sciatic nerve is being compressed.
 This usually results in pain in the lower back, in one side of the buttocks, and/or the back of one leg.
 The most common low-back problems that cause sciatica include lumbar disc herniation, lumbar degenerative disc disease, isthmic spondylolisthesis and lumbar spinal stenosis.
 So, sciatica isn’t causing the pain – it is the pain.